 What has to be done when a recipient of a pension passes away?

-When a beneficiary passes away the Pension Authority needs to be informed without delay.
+When a beneficiary passes away, the Pension Authority needs to be informed without delay.
 They will then discontinue the payments.
-The information can either be forwarded by the next of kin/executor of the estate or by the Embassy/Consulate General.
+The information should be forwarded as soon as possible by the next of kin/executor of the estate.
 The following information/documents are required by the German pension authorities:

 - Death certificate of the beneficiary (if possible original)